HwWobbe/HelloWorld/README.md

 ## Folder structures are likely different
 * explore the apparent differences between a Team repo and a User repo
+* consider the default Yser pages and their structure

 ## (media)wiki created in media-wiki style
 * decide on uses